CPD Hours: 18 hours

 Course Length: Six weeks

 Course Format: An intensive tutor-moderated online learning experience.
-Resources include course notes, online lectures, videos and discussion forums with colleagues and tutors
+Resources include online presentations, introductory course notes, weekly online activities, supplementary reading and discussion forums with colleagues and the tutors

 Why do this course?

 This course is aimed at veterinary nurses keen to build on their existing surgical knowledge, giving you the confidence to develop your practical skills.
 It will discuss how the surgical nurse is fundamental to the efficient flow of patients through theatre and if there is evidence to support methods and protocols that are commonly used.
 In addition, you will be provided with a ‘Suture tutor kit’ containing a fake skin pad, suture material and instruments to practice skin closure using a variety of suture patterns.